open-telemetry/opentelemetry-specification/experimental/serialization/json.md

 ## Overview

-This document describes the serialization of OpenTelemetry data as JSON objects, and their serialization to files.
+This document describes the serialization of OpenTelemetry data as JSON objects that can be stored in files.

 ## Requirements